Montara, Kansas

 Montara is an unincorporated community in Shawnee County, Kansas, United States.
 It is located south of Topeka.

 History

 Montara was largely developed in the 1960s as military housing for the nearby Forbes Air Force Base, and was known as Cullen Village.
-The base closed in the 1973.
+The base closed in 1973.
 In 1979, Lario Enterprises bought the community from the city of Topeka, and began refurbishing the approximately 1,050 units for resale.
 After about 500 units were sold by 1989, the developer turned to renting out units, leaving an owner/renter split in the community (40/60 in 2003).

 While a large portion of the homes are owned and rented out by Montara Leasing, over time in recent years a large number of homes have been bought and are now owner-occupied.